 Maybe a satellite exploded and gasses and material expanded outward as the whole thing moved in orbit.
 That would explain the fuzzy edges and expanding size.
 And white colored because it reflected white light.

 Or maybe it was alien invaders again and this time their spaceship blew up.
 Serves ’em right.
 Never mess with us earthlings.

 Star Crossed Objects

 Another time, around 4:55 AM US Central time on August 4, 2015, I saw two objects cross in space.
 The first moved South to North, maybe 45 degrees up from the western horizon.
 And then another one flew North to South just a little lower relative to the horizon.
-If due West is 0 degrees, they crossed at about 20 degrees West Northwest.
+If due North is 360 or 0 degrees, and due West is 270 degrees, they crossed at about 290 degrees West Northwest.
 The Southbound object faded from view a couple seconds later.
 The Northbound object stayed visible for a few more seconds before fading out of sight.
 The whole thing lasted about fifteen seconds.
 If these were alien invaders, they needed a better plan.

 I don’t know if there are little green men or not.
 And if alien invaders really wanted to invade our planet, they probably would have done it by now.
 But when people speculate about whether there’s life out there, I vote yes.

-Meanwhile, if anyone wants to give me the keys to the city or be the grand marshal in a July 4 parade, I’m available.
+Meanwhile, if anyone wants to give me the keys to the city or needs a grand marshal in a July 4 parade, I’m available.
 Because that’s what superheroes do when we’re not saving the planet from alien invaders.

 Wow, thanks for scaring off the potentially dangerous visitors!